 I’ve worked with young adults who are disconnected from school and work.
-A constant barrier they faced was quality day care for their children.
+A constant barrier they faced was quality daycare for their children.
 It took quite a bit of time to connect participants to a daycare that took vouchers or had a sliding scale fee.
-This took time away from them completing the program.
-Researching quality daycare was helpful in connecting these participants to quality daycare programs they needed for their children and allowed them for more time to participate in their own program.
+This took time away from them to complete the program.
+Researching quality daycare was helpful in connecting these participants to quality daycare programs they needed for their children and allowed them more time to participate in their own programs.

 Use teachable moments